The NSW Government is upgrading Memorial Avenue to a four lane road to meet the future transport needs of Sydney’s north west.

 - Providing designated turning lanes and bicycle lanes at intersections with traffic lights.

 The Review of Environmental Factors for this proposal was displayed for community comment in November and December 2014 at The Hills Shire Council and Castle Hill Library.
-Roads and Maritime also hosted two community information sessions in November 2014.
-Roads and Maritime would like to thank everyone who took the time to review the documents and provide feedback.
+Transport for NSW also hosted two community information sessions in November 2014.
+We would like to thank everyone who took the time to review the documents and provide feedback.

 We received 44 submissions and overall there was general support for the upgrade.
 Community feedback included comments on traffic congestion, local traffic access and public transport in the area.
 Comments on environmental factors included noise and the relevant mitigation measures.
-Roads and Maritime has considered the community’s feedback, prepared a Submissions Report in response to the feedback and obtained planning approval for the project.
+We have considered the community’s feedback, prepared a Submissions Report in response to the feedback and obtained planning approval for the project.

 Please view or download the Submissions Report (PDF, 5.41Mb).

-The property acquisition area is being finalised and property letters have been sent to private owners along the proposed upgrade area.
+The property acquisition area has been finalised and property letters regarding any adjustment works are being been sent to those affected private owners, who are located in the proposed upgrade area.

 We will continue to work with individual property owners and keep the community informed on the progress of the project.